What is Azure Policy?

 In this scenario, when defining the initiative parameters for initiativeC, you have three options:

-- Leverage the parameters of the policy definitions within this initiative: In this example, allowedLocations and allowedSingleLocation become initiative parameters for initiativeC.
+- Use the parameters of the policy definitions within this initiative: In this example, allowedLocations and allowedSingleLocation become initiative parameters for initiativeC.

 - Provide values to the parameters of the policy definitions within this initiative definition.
 In this example, you can provide a list of locations to policyA’s parameter – allowedLocations and policyB’s parameter – allowedSingleLocation.
 You can also provide values when assigning this initiative.

 - Provide a list of value options that can be used when assigning this initiative.
-This means that when you assign this initiative, the inherited parameters from the policy definitions within the initiative, can only have values from this provided list.
+When you assign this initiative, the inherited parameters from the policy definitions within the initiative, can only have values from this provided list.

-For example, if your provided list of value options while creating the initiative definition, has – EastUS, WestUS, CentralUS, and WestEurope, you will be unable to input a different value such as Southeast Asia during the initiative assignment, because it is not part of the list.
+For example, you might create a list of value options in an initiative definition that contain EastUS, WestUS, CentralUS, and WestEurope.
+If so, you are unable to input a different value such as Southeast Asia during the initiative assignment, because it is not part of the list.

 Recommendations for managing policies